ksaaskil/next-website/content/posts/2020-11-15-fp-tips-for-python.md

   return replace(doggie, name=new_name)
 ```

-Creating a new object every time will incur a performance penalty, but in most cases it won't have any noticeable effect.
+Creating a new object every time will incur a performance penalty, so it's up to you to decide if the overhead is too large for your program.

-It's important to remember that frozen dataclasses aren't truly mutable as one can still mutate objects within the class:
+It's important to remember that frozen dataclasses aren't truly mutable, as we can still mutate all mutable data structures within our class:

 ```python
 @dataclass(frozen=True)